hola/challenge_haggling/README.md

 ## Haggling

-Let's say there are a book, two hats and three balls.
+Let's say there are a book, two hats, and three balls.
 You and a partner have to decide how to split these objects between the two of you.
 To you, the book is worth $4, a ball $2, and the hats are worthless.
 The partner might value the same objects differently; you don't know their valuation, but you know that the total worth of all objects is the same as for you, in this case, $10.

 You and the partner take turns making offers to each other about how to split the goods.
 On each turn, one can either accept the partner's offer (except on the very first turn), or make a counter-offer.
 The negotiations are limited to 5 rounds (that is, there can be up to 10 offers in total).
 If an agreement is reached, each of you receives the amount that their part of the goods is worth to them.
 If there is still no agreement after the last turn (that is, the last word is a counter-offer rather than acceptance), neither partner receives anything at all.
 The same happens if one of the partners walks away from the negotiations.